toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-basic.md

 object HelloWorld {
    def main(args: Array[String]) {
         // Here’s our companion object’s factory method, Character.apply() val h = Character("Hadrian", true)
         Console.println(h.name)  // Hadrian
         //The generated toString method
         println(h)  // Character(Hadrian,true)

         val r = h.copy(name = "Royce")
         println(r)  // Character(Royce,true)

         // the == operator triggers an instance’s equals method println(h == r) // false

         val judgment = h match {
             // The companion object’s unapply method allows us to
             // decompose the instance into its parts, binding the first
             // field (see Matching with Wildcard Patterns) and using
             // a literal value to match the second field. case Character(x, true) => s"$x is a thief"
             case Character(x, false) => s"$x is not a thief"
        }
        println(judgment) //Hadrian is a thief
    }
 }
 ```

 Trait
-简单说作用等同于Java中interface
+简单说作用等同于Java中interface<br>
 A trait is a kind of class that enables multiple inheritance.
 Classes, case classes, objects, and (yes) traits
 can all extend no more than one class but can extend multiple traits at the same time.
 Unlike the other types, however, traits cannot be instantiated.